 8.0.
 Promoting and Maximizing Your

-Constituent-Validated, Webcast Town Hall Attendance
+Constituent-Only, Webcast Town Hall Attendance

 8.1.
-On ER’s Official Website:
+On MOC’s Official Website:

 8.1.3.
 If you wish to further empower your constituents, mention two issues on your website that will be the focus of your next town hall.
-Then, direct your readers to register/login to eVA; search, find, and select those topics by keyword search; click your issue of choice and submit a personal opinion through eVA’s opinion template.
-All constituent opinions are emailed daily to your LD’s inbox as part of eVA’s Daily Constituent Majorities Report (DCM) along with all opinions submitted that day.
+Then, direct your readers to register/login to eVA; search, find, and select those topics by keyword search within the eVA issues list; click your issue of choice and submit a personal opinion through eVA’s opinion template.
+All constituent opinions are emailed daily to your preferred staff’s inbox as part of eVA’s Daily Constituent Majorities Report (DCM) along with all opinions submitted that day.